-RECENT NEWS:
+RECENT NEWS

 Welcome

-Residential landscapes are one of the fastest growing land cover types.
-These systems alter patterns of biodiversity through habitat fragmentation and the creation of anthropogenic ecosystems such as ornamental gardens and stormwater ponds.
-Our lab's work focuses on the ecology of residential landscapes.
-Within this context, we are interested in many topics, including spatial ecology, community- and ecosystem-level interactions, biological invasions, ecosystem services, and ecological restoration.
-Our work is interdisciplinary and applied, and employs a mixture of geospatial and statistical tools, as well as observational, experimental, and modeling approaches. |
+Urban landscapes are becoming less dense and dominated by residential areas in developing and wealthy nations.
+These landscapes are one of the fastest growing land cover types globally.
+These systems alter patterns of biodiversity through habitat fragmentation and the creation of designed ecosystems such as ornamental gardens, lawns, yards, and stormwater ponds.
+Our lab studies the ecology of these expanding ecosystems.
+Within this context, we are interested in many topics, including sustainability, spatial ecology, community- and ecosystem-level interactions, biological invasions, ecosystem services, and ecological restoration.
+Our work is interdisciplinary, applied, and involves collaborations with non-academic, science end users. |

 1) Mitigate the negative impacts of expanding residential landscapes